micmejia/bible-dump/NKJV/Ezekiel/Ezek 6.md

 And I will lay the corpses of the children of Israel before their idols, and I will scatter your bones all around your altars.

 ###### 6
-In all your dwelling places the cities shall be laid waste, and the [^b]high places shall be desolate, so that your altars may be laid waste and made desolate, your idols may be broken and made to cease, your incense altars may be cut down, and your works may be abolished.
+In all your dwelling places the cities shall be laid waste, and the high places shall be desolate, so that your altars may be laid waste and made desolate, your idols may be broken and made to cease, your incense altars may be cut down, and your works may be abolished.

 ###### 7
 The slain shall fall in your midst, and you shall know that I _am_ the Lord.